This post discusses the important theories of the CAP theorem and PACELC theorem in distributed systems.

 - A/C: Availability or Consistency

-- E: When there is no partition
+- E: Otherwise (when there is no partition)

 - L/C: Latency or Consistency